-Alabama Nursing Home Abuse & Neglect Lawyers
+Alabama Nursing Home Abuse & Neglect Attorneys

 If you have a loved one who has been injured in a nursing home, then you may have various legal claims to file in asserting your loved one’s legal rights.
 Your loved one has a right to receive proper medical treatment, care and protection in a nursing home facility.
 Legal claims may be asserted on behalf of your loved one for negligence, wrongful death, negligent hiring or supervision, an intentional tort, loss of consortium, or a third party responsibility claim.

 Medicare regularly inspects and surveys each Alabama nursing home to identify violations, deficiencies and follow up on complaints filed by family members, friends and concerned employees.
 According to the statistics maintained by the federal agency, fifty-five (24%) of the 228 nursing facilities rated in Alabama have fallen below the national average because the staff provides substandard care.
-If your loved one was injured or died unexpectedly while residing in an Alabama nursing facility, we encourage you to contact the Alabama nursing home abuse attorneys at the Nursing Home Law Center at (800) 926-7565 to discuss your claim for compensation during an initial free case consultation.
+If your loved one was injured or died unexpectedly while residing in an Alabama nursing facility, we encourage you to contact the Alabama nursing home abuse & neglect attorneys at the Nursing Home Law Center at (800) 926-7565 to discuss your claim for compensation during an initial free case consultation.

 Deficiencies Encountered in Alabama Nursing Homes